monkeyscage/d20/README.md

 An item can be an inventory full of items.
 This is another problem.
 Ideally I should be able to steal from your inventory and able to steal things you are currently wearing.

+# ITEMS #
+There are various items, like stones, ropes, mushooms, wine and more.
+Ideally infinite, so we need an open system, and everyone will be able to create basic items for his custom quest.
+This is one fo the beauties of this system.
+If you know etheruem you eard words like "total global tokenization".
+This is something difficult to achive in the real world, easy to achieve inside ethereum.
+D20 is a world completely tokenized.
+A stone, a rope, a mushroom or a bottle of wine or a basic sword are all ERC20 tokens!
+Some are more valuable, some are in infinite amounts.
+Ideally we can steal the code form ETHERDELTA (muahahah) and build an easy exchange platform all devoted to D20-item-tokens.
+I don't think we need to invent virtual gold, people prefers to earn eth in a quest (lol).
+Items aren't pure ERC20, in fact they all have a weight.
+When you pick up an item or you pass it to someone, the weight of your inventory must be recalculated, and this has further gas costs.